J4L0x/J4L0x/README.md

 # 👨‍💻 Welcome to the Smelly Dungeon of a Sleep-Deprived CS Student

->- *"Still learning... but also kinda traumatized by garbage collectors"* -*“If omnipotence is a ladder, I’m probably still tryna figure out how to acquire greater silica efficiency.”*
+>- *"Still learning... but also kinda traumatized by garbage collectors"*
+- *“If omnipotence is a ladder, I’m probably still tryna figure out how to acquire greater silica efficiency.”*
 ---

 ## 🧙‍♂️ Who Am I?